sandrahawks/hello-world/README.md

 # hello-world
-This is me first repository.
+This is my first repository.
+I am from planet earth.
+I think the eco system is in trouble.